Beautiful Monsters 2

 Beautiful Monsters 1

-A nurtured flower has deadlier thorns.
+A nurtured rose has deadlier thorns.

 Arch Eternale dreads visiting the human dominion.
 A cacophony of sights, sounds, and other things offend delicate blooms and destroy precious animal habitats he, in the guise of Spring, is responsible for overseeing.
 Melli Apis, who flits about quicker than any honey bee he controls, is not one of those things.
 Their first night together, he deflowers her.
 Each day after he spends weaving vines to tie her to his side.
 Forever.